Trends & best practices

 As branches continue closing and reducing their operating hours, younger and older generations alike are turning to digital banking to accomplish everyday tasks, like paying their bills and depositing checks.

-The pandemic has been a litmus test for banks’ digital infrastructure.
+The pandemic was a litmus test for banks’ digital infrastructure.
 Now, banks are focused on delivering a standout client experience despite the virtualization of their own workforce, including how to maintain security and protect against cyber attacks while employees are working from home.

 As brick-and-mortar and other retail banks make efforts to digitize, they must: